 The corporate vision statement guides strategies throughout General Motors and its organizational structure or corporate structure.
 Emphasis on ecological impact influences GM’s business divisions, such as Chevrolet and Cadillac, to develop and manufacture vehicles accordingly.
 In relation, the corporate mission statement prompts General Motors’ operations management to apply tactics and approaches for effective technological advancement in business processes and products.

 General Motors’ corporate mission is “to earn customers for life by building brands that inspire passion and loyalty through not only breakthrough technologies but also by serving and improving the communities in which we live and work around the world.”
-This mission statement shows a holistic approach to addressing external factors that influence the business.
-Thus, the following are the components or features of General Motors’ mission statement:
+This mission statement shows GM’s holistic approach to addressing external factors that influence the business.
+The main points of General Motors’ corporate mission statement are as follows:

 - Breakthrough technologies

 General Motors’ mission statement aims for gaining and retaining customers.
 To do so, the company’s brands, like Buick and Chevrolet, must serve as inspiration for customers’ passion and loyalty.
 General Motors’ marketing mix or 4P reflects such branding.
 The popularity of these brands helps attract customers to the company’s automobiles at dealerships.
 Thus, these brands and the other business strengths examined in the SWOT analysis of General Motors Company contribute to the achievement of the corporate mission.